If you ever want to know what exercises NOT to do, just go into a typical “Mega-Gym” and watch a 60-year old man do his workout.

-In fact, Dr. Stuart McGill, the world’s expert on low-back injuries and abdominal training, said in a recent New York Times article, “…no sit-ups, they place devastating loads on the disks.”
+But as Dr. Stuart McGill, the world’s expert on low-back injuries and abdominal training, said in a recent New York Times article, “…sit-ups place devastating loads on the spinal disks” (in your low back).

 So STOP doing crunches and sit-ups!